 It’s not just a salad dressing after all:

 - Homemade Ranch Dip: This dressing is thick enough for you to use as a dip for celery sticks, carrots or anything that happen to land on your crudites platter.

 - Homemade Buttermilk Ranch Dressing is a great dip for those spicy chicken wings.

 - Slather it over your next piece of grilled salmon.
 Just spread it over the fish as you toss it on the grill and use it to baste every 5 minutes.
 I usually cook salmon 15 – 20 minutes depending on size.

 - Making a quick lunch of chicken avocado wraps – use homemade buttermilk ranch dressing to jazz it up.

 - Next time you’re grilling corn, drizzle ranch dressing over the corn once it’s cooked.
 It’s also wonderful drizzled over grilled new potatoes.

 - And speaking of potatoes, try dipping your Oven Home Fries into homemade ranch dressing with buttermilk.
 Fabulous.

 Recipe for Buttermilk Ranch Dressing

-I’ve had this Buttermilk Ranch Dressing recipe for years and make it often.
+I’ve had this Recipe for Buttermilk Ranch Dressing for years and make it often.
 It’s fresh and crisp, cool and creamy, with flavor and easy to make.
 And it’s minus the preservatives and those ingredients that are impossible to pronounce.